ritchie46/ritchievink.com/content/post/affinity_propagation.md

 ```

 ## Availability
 The availability messages are defined by the following formulas.
-For all points not on the diagonal of A (i.e. all the messages going from one data point to all other points), the update is equal to the responsibility that point $k$ assigns to itself and the sum of the responsibilities that other data points (except the current point) assign to $k$.
+For all points not on the diagonal of A (all the messages going from one data point to all other points), the update is equal to the responsibility that point $k$ assigns to itself and the sum of the responsibilities that other data points (except the current point) assign to $k$.
 Note that, due to the min function, this holds only true for negative values.

 <div>
 $$ a(i, k) \leftarrow \min\{0, r(k,k) + \sum\limits_{i' s.t. i' \notin \{i, k\}}{\max\{0, r(i', k)\}} \tag{2.0} $$
 </div>

-For points on the diagonal of A (i.e. the availability value that a data point sends to itself), the message value is equal to the sum of all positive responsibility values send to the current data point.
+For points on the diagonal of A (the availability value that a data point sends to itself), the message value is equal to the sum of all positive responsibility values send to the current data point.

 <div>
 $$ a(k, k) \leftarrow \sum\limits_{i' \neq k}\max(0, r(i', k)) \tag{2.1} $$